 For the Chinese, there were no religious impediments, like those that existed in Europe.

 That is why when Europe was in the Medieval dark age, China was in its most brilliant Tang, Song and Ming eras.

 But the West goes to another extreme now.
-Only 5% of the matters that form the universe are detectable by man-made instruments, yet some scientists dare to claim anything that can’t be proven by their machines does not exist.
+Only 5% of the matter that forms the universe is detectable by man-made instruments, yet some scientists dare to claim anything that can’t be proven by their machines does not exist.
 I think they are in the exact same mindset as those Medieval religious fanatics.

-Intelligence wise, I feel the modern humans are less advanced than the ancients because we heavily rely on the external assistance from the technologies and our brain and body become lazy.
+Intelligence-wise, I feel that modern humans are less advanced than the ancients because we heavily rely on external assistance from technologies and our brains and body become lazy.

 Daniel Smyth (SiMahDan)

 Our brain is a tool of our consciousness like our body, but it is a highly sophisticated tool invented by our consciousness, while the machines are tools invented by our brain.

 Machines can help us perform some specific tasks more efficiently than the body (such as vehicles) and brain (such as computers).
 But since machines are the products of the brain, not consciousness, they can never overtake the consciousness that is our true selves.

 Same, our brain can help our consciousness to experience the world in a specific way (say 3D or 4D or more), but still it’s just a tool, and all tools have their boundaries in terms of application.

 First of all, the brain is designed to handle a single task at any given moment, so it is very narrow in scope and selective in receiving data input, thus hard for us to obtain a broad and objective viewpoint when we just use our brain to assess matters;